HL7/US-Core/input/intro-notes/StructureDefinition-us-core-coverage-intro.md

 **Each Coverage must have:**

-1. health insurance member or subscriber id
+1. health insurance member identifier or subscriber id
 2. a status
 3. the health insurance beneficiary (patient)
 4. beneficiary's relationship to the subscriber